Falcons release K Matt Bryant, sign Younghoe Koo

 FLOWERY BRANCH, Ga.
-(AP) — The Atlanta Falcons have released kicker Matt Bryant.
+(AP) — The Atlanta Falcons released kicker Matt Bryant on Tuesday, cutting ties with the leading scorer in franchise history for the second time in less than a year.

-The team cut ties with the 44-year-old Bryant on Tuesday, bringing in Younghoe Koo as his replacement.
+The Falcons brought in Younghoe Koo as Bryant’s replacement.

-Bryant was released after missing five of 14 field goal attempts this season, as well as a crucial extra point that was the difference in a 34-33 loss at Arizona.
+Bryant was released after missing five of 14 field goal attempts this season, as well as a late extra point that was the difference in a 34-33 loss at Arizona.

 Mired in a six-game losing streak, the Falcons (1-7) decided to make a change after Bryant missed two more field goals in a 27-20 setback to Seattle this past Sunday.